jwoLondon/adventOfCode/2019/intcode.md

     { comp | inputStore = input :: comp.inputStore }
 ```

-The state of the computer includes a list of its output instructions.
-Sometimes we may need to clear the output list.
+The state of the computer includes a list of its output instructions and a log of all proceessed commands.
+Sometimes we may need to clear the these.

 ```elm {l}
 clearOutput : Computer -> Computer